SunnySuite/Sunny.jl/README.md

 Sunny is a Julia package for modeling atomic-scale magnetism using classical spin dynamics with quantum corrections.
 It provides powerful tools to estimate dynamical structure factor intensities, $\mathcal{S}(𝐪,ω)$, enabling quantitative comparison with experimental scattering data, e.g., neutrons or x-rays.

 A unique feature of Sunny is its treatment of spins as [SU(_N_) coherent states](https://doi.org/10.48550/arXiv.2106.14125).
 Each quantum spin-_S_ state is a superposition of $N=2S+1$ levels, and evolves under unitary, SU(_N_) transformations.
 Through neglect of entanglement, the formalism allows to generalize the Landau-Lifshitz dynamics of spin dipoles to a dynamics of spin multipoles.
-The theory becomes especially useful for modeling materials with strong single-ion anisotropy effects (see our [FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/fei2_tutorial/)).
+The theory becomes especially useful for modeling materials with strong single-ion anisotropy effects (see our [FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/fei2_tutorial.html)).
 In the future, the theory could also be used to model explicit spin-orbit coupling, or 'units' of locally entangled spins.

-At low-temperatures, Sunny supports the usual linear spin wave theory (LSWT) for spin dipoles, and its ['multi-boson' generalization](https://doi.org/10.48550/arXiv.1307.7731).
-At finite temperatures, the full classical dynamics (with quantum correction factors) may be preferable to capture anharmonic effects.
+At low-temperatures, Sunny supports the usual linear spin wave theory for spin dipoles, and its ['multi-boson' generalization](https://doi.org/10.48550/arXiv.1307.7731).
+At finite temperatures, the full classical dynamics (with quantum correction factors) may be preferable to capture strongly nonlinear effects.
 The [coupling of SU(_N_) spins to a thermal bath](https://doi.org/10.48550/arXiv.2209.01265) also makes possible the study of various non-equilibrium dynamics, e.g., thermal transport, pump-probe experiments, and spin-glass relaxation.

 Sunny provides a number of tools to facilitate the specification and solution of spin Hamiltonians.
 This includes spacegroup symmetry analysis, powerful Monte Carlo sampling algorithms, and interactive 3D visualization.
 Efficient simulation is made possible by [several algorithmic developments](https://github.com/SunnySuite/Sunny.jl/wiki/Sunny-literature).

 ## Try it out!

-To see Sunny in action, a good starting point is our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/fei2_tutorial/)**.
+To see Sunny in action, a good starting point is our **[FeI₂ tutorial](https://sunnysuite.github.io/Sunny.jl/dev/examples/fei2_tutorial.html)**.
 This compound includes effective spin-1 moments with strong easy-axis anisotropy.
 The coupled dipole-quadrupole dynamics is efficiently described within the formalism of SU(3) coherent states, and is [crucial to explain neutron scattering data](https://doi.org/10.1038/s41567-020-01110-1).
 <!--
 In addition to the examples in the official [documentation](https://sunnysuite.github.io/Sunny.jl/dev/), a number of tutorials are available as Jupyter notebooks at the [SunnyTutorials](https://github.com/SunnySuite/SunnyTutorials/tree/main/Tutorials) repo.  -->